koehnj/AddSecurityExceptionAndroid/README.md

 # Changelog

--updated Apktool to version 2.6.0
+- Updated Apktool to Version 2.6.0
+- Added Parameter for Apktool to use AAPT2

 # Original README: